imranmani89/imranmani89/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on DotnetCore 3.1, DotNet 5,6,7,8 based projects.
+Learning advanced security of JS frameworks and libraries.
+I am also tying up my shoes to enter into the AI models.

+- 👯 I’m looking to collaborate on DotNet projects.
+Also, I am keen to explore new cutting-edge technologies.

+- 📫 How to reach me: very simple.
+Just drop an email at imran89pieas@gmail.com.
 <!--
 **imranmani89/imranmani89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.